-Idle TPS - in percent units.
-This parameter determines the maximum TPS (throttle position sensor) value for closed loop idle speed control.
+Idle TGS - in percent units.
+This parameter determines the maximum TGS (twist grip sensor) value for closed loop idle speed control.
 The default value is 1.0%.
-Some throttle bodies may require a higher value for reliable idle speed control.
 For more information on this subject, please refer to the TCFI Idle Tuning Tech Note.

-Nominal Idle IAC steps - this parameter determines the nominal IAC (idle air control) stepper motor position (value learned by system when engine is completely warmed up and at stable idle condition).
+Nominal Idle IAC - this parameter determines the nominal IAC (idle air control) value learned by the system when the engine is completely warmed up and at a stable idle condition.
+IAC value is in 0.1% throttle position units (higher number means more idle air).
 For more information on this subject, please refer to the TCFI Idle Tuning Tech Note.